Roy Halladay Was The Greatest Pitcher Of His Generation

 |16

 Yet he was also a thoroughly modern pitcher, dominating with strikeouts and pinpoint control, a technician in addition to a workhorse.
 Since 2000, his fielding-independent pitching (relative to the league) is right up there with today’s aces such as Clayton Kershaw, Chris Sale and Corey Kluber.
-Since many of the metrics most commonly used to judge Hall of Fame standards were built with pitchers of a different era in mind, they might need adjusting to reflect what’s valued in today’s best hurlers.
-And Halladay might serve as a great test case, since he (more than maybe anyone else) helped the game transition between those different eras of pitching.
+Since many of the metrics most commonly used to judge Hall of Fame standards were built with pitchers of a different era in mind, the metrics might need to be adjusted to better reflect what’s valued in today’s best hurlers.
+And Halladay might serve as a great test case, since he (more than maybe anyone else) helped the game transition between those eras of pitching.

 Whether Doc makes it to the Hall of Fame is irrelevant right now, though.
-What we do know is that every time he took to the mound, people were watching.
+What matters right now is that every time Halladay took to the mound, people were watching.
 Regardless of whether you were a pitcher or a hitter growing up, you wanted to be like Doc.

 — Neil Paine contributed research.